Secrets of Lemnos island

 One more interesting place on the island is Lake Aliki.
-It is a salty lagoon located in North-East of Lemnos, close to the village of Kontopouli.
-It is one of the most important wetland on Lemnos because hundreds of species of birds stop there during the migration to the south.
+It is a salty lagoon located in the North-East of Lemnos, close to the village of Kontopouli.
+It is one of the most important wetlands on Lemnos because hundreds of species of birds stop there during the migration to the south.
 And Flamingos came there in the spring.

 The Lemnos coast is about 260 kilometres long, with sandy beaches, crystal water, and many caves.
 The most popular and organized beaches are located on the western side.

 Next to Myrina city are located beaches such as Romeikos Gialos, Mikros Gialos (behind the small fishing port), Plati beach, and Riha Nera, which is one of the most beautiful beaches on Lemnos.

 It was our favourite beach, with golden sand and shallow water, perfect for kids and family.
 Around it, there are cafes, bars and taverns, where you can taste fresh fish and Greek specialities.
 Usually, in Manos bar, you can enjoy live music as well.